-(a) production or manufacture of goods
+a) production or manufacture of goods;

-(b) inward and outward supply of goods or services or both
+b) inward and outward supply of goods or services or both;

-(c) stock of goods
+c) stock of goods;

-(d) input tax credit availed
+d) input tax credit availed;

-(e) output tax payable and paid and
+e) output tax payable and paid; and

-(f) such other particulars as may be prescribed
+f) such other particulars as may be prescribed.

 In addition, the rules also provide that the registered person shall keep and maintain records of-

-(a) goods or services imported or exported or
+a) goods or services imported or exported; or

-along with relevant documents, including invoices, bills of supply, delivery challans, credit notes, debit notes, receipt vouchers, payment vouchers, refund vouchers
+along with relevant documents, including invoices, bills of supply, delivery challans, credit notes, debit notes, receipt vouchers, payment vouchers, refund vouchers and e-way bills.

-4. In case more than one place of business is specified in the certificate of registration, the accounts relating to each place of business shall be kept at such places of business.
+4. In case, more than one place of business is specified in the certificate of registration, the accounts relating to each place of business shall be kept at such places of business.
 A registered person may keep and maintain such accounts and other particulars in electronic form in such manner as may be prescribed.

 5. Following accounts and records will have to be maintained by every registered person: